adrien-zinger/pb_tree_length/README.md

+We want to know how many nodes there will be in a tree that contains a list of phones numbers.

-This is a simple probleme that just save phones number in a tree
+This is a mini TDD project that solve the problem.